hmrc/agent-client-authorisation/README.md

 |403|(HMRC-MTD-IT Only) Post Code does not match|
 |501|Unsupported Service|

-Note: The link returned from a successful create invitation response is GET Specific Agent's Sent Invitation
+Note: The link returned from a successful create invitation response is "GET a Specific Agent's Sent Invitation"

 #### GET All Agent's Sent Invitations
 Retrieves all invitations created by the Agent.